stephanmax/stephanmax.is/src/writing/2018-07-16-implementing-a-generative-design-system.md

 Here I want to go into a bit of detail on what I learned and changed in the course of implementing this crystal generator.
 Please feel free to check out the accompanying [Glitch app](https://generative-crystals.glitch.me/) or the [source code on Github](https://github.com/stephanmax/generative-crystals).

-*Note*: While Matthew is using the [p5.js-svg library](https://github.com/zenozeng/p5.js-svg) with p5 0.4.13, I decided to go for the latest p5 version (0.6.1 at the time of writing) and ditch the SVG support instead.
+<b>Note</b>: While Matthew is using the [p5.js-svg library](https://github.com/zenozeng/p5.js-svg) with p5 0.4.13, I decided to go for the latest p5 version (0.6.1 at the time of writing) and ditch the SVG support instead.

 ## The New `random` Function

 The whole design system is based on using p5’s `random` function—a lot!
 We randomly choose color, shape, arity, stroke weight… you get the picture.
-Matthew had to implement this notion of *choice* from nothing but random float numbers which lead to helper functions like these:
+Matthew had to implement this notion of choice from nothing but random float numbers which lead to helper functions like these:

 ```javascript
 const PALETTE = [